EmreKanbay/Cheat-Sheet-Manager/src/Resources/Components/Docs/Spring.md

    - Visit [Spring Initializr](https://start.spring.io/).
    - Select your project settings (e.g., Maven/Gradle, language, Spring Boot version).
    - Add dependencies as needed.
-   - Click &quot;Generate&quot; to download the project.
+   - Click "Generate" to download the project.
    - Extract the downloaded zip file and open it in your IDE.

 2. **Using Spring Boot CLI**: